 PhD in Nursing

-Saint Louis University's Doctor of Philosophy in Nursing degree program is an intellectually stimulating, innovative, and student-friendly PhD program that prepares RNs as scholars and skilled researchers.
+Saint Louis University's Doctor of Philosophy in Nursing degree program is an intellectually stimulating, innovative, and student-friendly PhD program that prepares RNs as scholars and beginning nurse scientists.
 Students who complete the PhD program contribute to the continued development of the discipline and profession of nursing by:

 - Integrating advanced knowledge to construct and test models.

 - Developing and implementing programs of research to expand the knowledge base.

 - Applying ethical principles in analyzing health- and practice-related issues.

 - Providing leadership for academic and/or clinical nursing.

 The School of Nursing gives students two options of study in the PhD nursing program: